khaledsAlshibani/c--linkedlists-inside-linkedlist/README.md

 - **HEAD Pointer**: This pointer serves as the entry point or starting node of the linked list.
 - **isEmpty() Method**: This method checks whether the linked list is empty by checking the `HEAD` pointer.
 If the HEAD pointer is `nullptr`, indicating the absence of nodes, the method returns true; otherwise, it returns false.
-- **addNode() Method**: This method adds a new node to the linked list, representing a word in a line of text.
-It dynamically allocates memory for the new node using the `new` keyword, and link it with the other nodes in the linked list.
+- **insertWord() Method**: This method adds a new node to the linked list, representing a word in a line of text.
+It dynamically allocates memory for the new node using the `new` keyword, it also links the inserted node with the other nodes in the linked list.